ppy/osu-wiki/news/2024/2024-04-03-osutaiko-world-cup-2024-round-of-16-recap.md

 ![](/wiki/Tournaments/TWC/2024/img/twc2024-banner.jpg)

-In a surprise to no one the Round of 16 match-ups went as good as any seasoned TWC spectator could have imagined.
-Not straying from previous years' patterns, the previous week has been full of sweeps, which turned out to be a great week for the lazy pickem voters who put down all of their picks as 5–0. but fear not, as we still have the mappool showcase to showcase along with lovely [osu! originals](/wiki/osu!_originals), so let's jump right into that.
+In a surprise to no one, the Round of 16 match-ups went as good as any seasoned TWC spectator could have imagined.
+Not straying from previous years' patterns, the previous week has been full of sweeps, which turned out to be a great week for the lazy pickem voters who put down all of their picks as 5–0 — but fear not, as we still have the mappool showcase along with lovely [osu! originals](/wiki/osu!_originals), so let's jump right into that.

 ## Mappool showcase